Atlantic Center for the Arts

-Atlantic Center has often been the starting point for new works which go on to be shown at national museums and performance centers such as the Metropolitan Opera, Lincoln Center for the Performing Arts, the Spoleto Festival, Jacob's Pillow, the Walker Art Center, the Brooklyn Academy of Music, the Museum of Modern Art, and Bang on a Can.
+Atlantic Center has been the starting point for new works which go on to be shown at national museums and performance centers such as the Metropolitan Opera, Lincoln Center for the Performing Arts, the Spoleto Festival, Jacob's Pillow, the Walker Art Center, the Brooklyn Academy of Music, the Museum of Modern Art, and Bang on a Can.

 History

 Local artist and environmentalist Doris Leeper was instrumental in the founding of the ACA.

 Leeper first conceived of the ACA in 1977 as a Florida artist-in-residence program in which artists of all disciplines could work with current prominent artists in a supportive and creative environment.
 Leeper saw the potential for an artist's residency as a place for ideas to be created, shared, and come into fruition.
 Leeper soon persuaded friends and community members to join in her vision.
 In 1979, she convinced the Rockefeller Foundation to provide a challenge grant that soon was matched.
 This $25,000 in seed money was the unofficial inception of the ACA.

 When a prime piece of property became available on the shores of Turnbull Bay, a tidal estuary west of New Smyrna Beach, Leeper raised the $50,000 necessary to buy the ten-acre plot.
 Three years later, five main buildings were completed.
 Over the years, five more buildings were constructed and an additional 59 acres were purchased as preserve land.

 In 1997, the Leeper Studio Complex, designed by Thompson and Rose Architects, was completed.